 - Usually listed on a resume detailing education; may issue a document to hang on the wall as proof of completion.

-- Is the end result; demonstrates knowledge of class or course content at the end of a set period in time.
+- Is the end result; demonstrates a basic knowledge of class or course content at the end of a set period in time.

-The American Council of Animal Naturopathy offers individual class modules for continuing education in which a certificate of completion is granted after passing the quiz.
+The American Council of Animal Naturopathy offers individual courses for continuing education in which a certificate of completion is granted after passing a quiz.

 We also offer intensive certification programs/courses which when successfully completed, qualify the student to sit for the certification examination.